-Plaintiff sued Defendant in Pennsylvania, despite the fact that they had jurisdiction in Baltimore City.
+Plaintiff sued Defendant in Pennsylvania, although they had jurisdiction in Baltimore City.
 Why leave Baltimore City, a jurisdiction that the anti-lawsuit folks tell us is “Easy Street” for Maryland plaintiffs?
-Well, this was a fire insurance case where the plaintiff alleged first party bad faith.
-Maryland’s first-party bad faith law is somewhat of a joke, so they went to Philadelphia (which is considered more favorable than Baltimore for plaintiffs anyway as it turns out).
+Well, this was a fire insurance case where the plaintiff alleged first-party bad faith.
+Maryland’s first-party bad faith law is of a joke, so they went to Philadelphia (which is considered more favorable than Baltimore for plaintiffs anyway).

 The Philadelphia County court dismissed the case for forum non-conveniens with leave to refile their lawsuit in Maryland.
-Plaintiffs instead appealed and lost.
-Then, they came back to Maryland and filed suit.
+The plaintiffs instead appealed and lost.
+Then they came back to Maryland and sued.
 Defendant won (again), this time on the statute of limitations.

 It is their argument that the limitations clock in Maryland was frozen and did

 not continue to tick (or in this case did not even begin to tick) as of the moment the suit was

 filed in Philadelphia County.
 Their position is that time went into suspended animation and

 that the clock only resumed ticking after the litigation in Pennsylvania was finally concluded.

 Personally, I think the plaintiffs thinking was reasonable.
 They read Maryland case law – specifically Bertonazzi v.
 Hillman – the way I did.
 In that case, the plaintiff’s attorney read a map, and mistakenly concluded that Baltimore County, rather than Baltimore City, was the only appropriate forum in which suit could be commenced.
 Before learning of his mistake, but after the relevant limitations period had expired, the Baltimore County court dismissed the plaintiff’s case because of improper venue.